dev-aleksey/ScaleTransition/README.md

 ## Licence

-Folding cell is released under the MIT license.
+ScaleTransition is released under the MIT license.
 See [LICENSE](./LICENSE) for details.

 ## About